High yield value investing

 Calculating Ted Baker’s self-funded growth rate

-This self-funded growth rate says that if Ted Baker were to fund its growth purely from retained earnings and without increasing its debt or lease liabilities, then it would be able to sustain a growth rate of no more than 4.1%.
+The self-funded growth rate says that if Ted Baker were to fund its growth purely from retained earnings and without increasing its debt or lease liabilities (perhaps by leasing stores for five years or so with a single cash payment up front, paid for out of retained earnings), then it would be able to sustain a growth rate of no more than 4.1%.

-That’s a very long way short of the company’s actual 17.1% Growth Rate, which highlights just how much the company has depended on higher risk external funding to fuel its rapid growth.
+That’s a very long way short of the company’s actual 18% capital employed growth rate, and it highlights just how much Ted has depended on higher risk external funding to fuel its rapid growth.

-But as I’ve said before, not all external funding is bad, and some use of external funding is quite sensible for most companies.
-So while fully self-funded growth may be the ideal, what we should really be interested in is the degree to which external funding from debt, leases or rights issues has been used to drive growth.
+But as I’ve said before, not all external funding is bad, and some use of external debt, lease or equity funding is quite sensible for most companies.
+So while fully self-funded growth may be the ideal, what I’m really interested in is the degree to which external funding has been used to drive growth.

 We can measure this with the growth funding ratio.

-One way to measure the degree of external growth funding is to compare the amount of additional external funding taken on to the total amount of earnings produced over a period of time.
+One way to measure the degree of external growth funding is to compare the amount of additional external funding taken on to the average earnings produced over a period of time.